 - Help connect with family members or those around him or her

 - Promote group activities

 - Facilitate physical exercise and movement or dance

 As more is learned each year about this medical condition, it becomes apparent why music is working on improving these patient’s moods and sense of well-being.
 Clinical case studies show that music affects language skills, learning, showing emotion, memory as well as motor responses.
 Even people with severe dementia respond to music therapy.
 Based on the incontestable results, music is expected to keep on as an effective treatment for dementia patients in the future.
-For effective and reliable dementia care in Atlanta, Georgia, please call Regency Home Care.
+For effective and reliable dementia care in Atlanta, Georgia, please call your trusted home care agencies in Atlanta GA.
 They incorporate music as part of their Plan of Care.